What accounting degrees or certificates can I earn at CPCC?

 Who teaches the courses?

-There are four full-time faculty members.
+There are two full-time faculty members.
 The program also employs experienced accountants to teach on a part-time basis.

 How long will it take me to complete the program if I attend school full-time?